thoelkef/visualstudio-docs.de-de/docs/extensibility/walkthrough-highlighting-text.md

     ```

-7. Die `SynchronousUpdate` führt eine synchrone Aktualisierung auf die `WordSpans` und `CurrentWord` Eigenschaften und löst die `TagsChanged` Ereignis.
+7. The `SynchronousUpdate` performs a synchronous update on the `WordSpans` and `CurrentWord` properties, and raises the `TagsChanged` event.

     ```vb
     void SynchronousUpdate(SnapshotPoint currentRequest, NormalizedSnapshotSpanCollection newSpans, SnapshotSpan? newCurrentWord)